hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

     });
     ```

+    **Note**: If you omit the *themeDefaults* option, or if you omit any of the color properties, HHDataList makes up the difference with shades of blue.

 1. Reload the page.

 After completing these steps, the colors of your HHDataList instance should resemble the following: